-Security test automation often means that we run certain code scanning tools (SAST) or web site scanning tools (DAST) within the build chain to ensure security.
-Nowadays a large number of commercial and OpenSource tools exists that we can automatically executed as part of a build job from within a continuous integration server such as Jenkins.
+Security test automation often means that we run certain code scanning tools (SAST) or website scanning tools (DAST) within the build chain to ensure security.
+Nowadays a large number of commercial and OpenSource tools exist that we can automatically execute as part of a building job from within a continuous integration server such as Jenkins.
 Since at least OpenSource tools are often very much focused on specific languages or problems, we usually have to combine a number of them to test an enterprise application.
 This is what we call AppSec Pipelines.

 Sounds great, is however often quite difficult to implement, especially if you want to apply them to complex applications and/or a couple of agile teams at once.
 Also, if you have DevOps teams they may not be delighted to have a special pipeline that runs for 30+ minutes only for security scans when the usual requirement for a complete build chain is 5-10 minutes.

 At least this point can be improved by setting up a dedicated security pipeline that runs once a day whereas small and smart security tests are defined that are allowed to be executed within the regular build chain.

 IAST solutions can help here, since they are not executed within the build itself but scan the application passively as it is tested by regular integration tests.
-Such solutions are, however, not cheap and therefore not an option to everyone.
+Such solutions are, however, not cheap and therefore not an option for everyone.

 When you work a lot with security test automation like I do you realize that this cannot be the solution for security, especially not in Agile teams with or without DevOps.
 It’s an important pillar, nothing more.
 Tools need to be configured a lot, they need to be operated by someone, they will through false positives and a lot of false negatives (vulnerabilities that have not been identified).